AlexiaGossa/iKALiZER/README.md

 I leave the source code here for informational, educational, research, and archival purposes.
 Alexia Gossa.

+I conceived, wrote, designed, and developed the iKALiZER audio engine under a pseudonym from early 2008 through 2016.
+The last publicly released version was dated February 12, 2011.

 Special notice :
 The general use license is the one indicated in the project.
 However, the FFT part is specific.